GoogleCloudPlatform/cloud-hackathons/hacks/iac-with-tf/README.md

 ### Success Criteria

 1. There's a new firewall rule that allows HTTP/HTTPS communication for the tag `http`, created by Terraform
-1. All of this configuration in the Cloud Source Repository
+1. All of this configuration is in the Cloud Source Repository

 ## Challenge 4: Roll out an HTTP server on a VM